 The following year also saw two CDs.
 As director of the Lexington Historical Society Colonial Singers, Diane ran a successful Kickstarter campaign and produced "Now Kiss the Cup!"
 The group recorded in the historic Taproom of Buckman Tavern, built in 1710, where the Lexington Militia gathered the day the revolution began in 1775.
 The challenges were many, including a brutal winter in which a series of snowstorms meant the singers had to clamber over towering banks to reach a drafty room not up to keeping the cold outside.
 The hardy group persevered, though, and the result is a delightful recreation of an evening in a Colonial tavern, complete with crackling fire, clinking tankards, snippets of conversation, and rousing songs those old walls heard in centuries past.

-Diane's latest recording is "What Is the Wind?"
-It includes some songs she wrote when she was just a young thing, in her early 20s, along with her new words for the tune of Londonderry Air (Danny Boy).
+Diane's 2015 recording was "What Is the Wind?"
+It includes some songs she wrote when she was just a young thing, in her early 20s, along with "Your Truest Friend," her new words for the tune of Londonderry Air (Danny Boy).
 Peter Tillotson once again played bass; Bronwyn Keith-Hynes offered compelling, captivating fiddle; and Billy Novice added whimsical penny whistle to "Over the Rainbow."

 In 2016 Diane released "A Fond Farewell," with both original and classic songs memorializing companions on life's journey.
 Not meant as her farewell, Diane called on bluegrass fiddle master Darol Anger, Peter Tillotson on bass, and for the first time enjoyed longtime engineer Larry Luddecke's wonderful, bluesy piano.
 As one reviewer put it, it's "not nearly as depressing as you might expect!"
 The mood is decidedly upbeat and inspiring.More History!